epmoyer/scope_capture/README.md

   -note string
         Note to add to the image
   -port int
-        Port number of the oscilloscope
+        Port number of the oscilloscope (Defaults to 5555) -version
-  -version
         Print version and exit.
 $